gallna/woody.puppet/README.md

 # Puppet configuration

-This repository contains complete Puppet configuration used to provision Kubernetes cluster on top of GCE/AWS instances build on top of Rancher infrastructure.
+This repository contains complete Puppet configuration used to provision Kubernetes cluster on top of GCE/AWS instances using Rancher infrastructure.

+When GCE/AWS autoscaling group adds new instance, initial script installs puppet-agent and connects agent with master server, where present configuration is distributed

 ## Role overview: